Child Custody: What to Expect if You’re Unmarried in TexasBy Jad J. Stepp, In Divorce, 0 Comments

 In a child custody case in which the child only has one legal parent, the legal parent retains all legal and physical custody of the child until the other parent establishes parentage.
 Establishing parentage and rights to visitation are crucial for maintaining a healthy bond between the child and his or her father.

-What Unmarried Parents Need to Know to Establish Custody
+What Unmarried Parents Need to Know to Establish Custody in Houston

 Parents need to have a court order that addresses all the issues brought up in a custody arrangement, including: